joeandthejuice/career-framework/careerLadder/dataEngineer/leadDataEngineer.md

 *   Working with my manager, I leverage the unique strengths & skills of the members of my team, and help identify talent gaps required for team success
 *   I enable others to bring their authentic selves at work and contribute to building community at JOE & THE JUICE
 *   I ensure diverse perspectives are included, leveraging inclusive meeting practices
-*   I practice the JOE & THE JUICE Diversity Commitments on a regular basis
 *   I champion good virtual first practices that help my team collaborate effectively
 *   I help shape the JOE & THE JUICE engineering culture through my involvement with activities outside of my team (e.g. presenting tech talks, participating in Eng RFCs, creating interview questions, planning hackweek)